United States of America

 Completed and opened without the use of electricity, the Brooklyn Bridge was used primarily for horse-drawn carriage, pedestrians/bicycle, and railcar.
 It is an American icon and one of the most widely recognized modern monuments in the world.

-The Brooklyn Bridge should be visited in 3 ways, each is a reward worth your time.
+The Brooklyn Bridge should be visited in 3 ways, all of which offer rewarding opportunities to take great photographs.

-We can probably expect a nomination sometime around 2023.
-Which would be fitting to mark 140 years since the bridge opened.
-NYC really should have 3 or 4 world heritage sites, the fact that the Statue of Liberty is the only inscribed site within sight of NYC is unfortunate.
+We can probably expect a nomination sometime in the 2030's.
+Which would be fitting to mark 150 years since the bridge opened (1883 to 2033).
+NYC really should have more world heritage sites and Brooklyn Bridge is an icon of the city.

 Keep reading 0 comments